LrGeometry/aws-nodejs-server/README.md

 `The Only IPFS Node in the Carribean!`
 > - Storj Photo Bucket
 `Constant contact with STORJ devs` [here](https://community.storj.io)
 > - Factom Node for Reference Hashes
 `Constant contact with Factom on their discord`
 > - ShipStation for GeoSpacial Location
 `( Currently considering FOAM Protocol when they're more built out )`

 ### Amazon Web Services
 > - Its fun
 > - Its friendly
 > - Its the culmination of human society and its endeavors to `be the cloud`

-> - wat?
+#### Developer Notes
+*Use queries.logError(insertVarHere) to log whatever data you want* *The latest logs are at the top.
+Therefore, you can use a shell script to get the first line of the file*
+Example: `$ head -1 error_logs.txt` to display the first line